kharlvlsc/fake-reviews-detection/README.md

 ## Problem Statement

-The goal of this project is to detect fake product reviews from a large dataset containing reviews across various categories such as *Home and Office*, *Sports*, and more.
+The goal of this project is to detect fake product reviews from a large dataset containing reviews across various categories.
 Each review is associated with:

 * A product rating,
 * A label (`0` for *Genuine* reviews or `1` for *Potentially Fraudulent* human-written reviews),